 Instead, try and list all separate features you would need.
 How about actually nailing one thing at a time?

-- App: Really, you want to make an app for that?
-If you said ChatBot, I might’ve been excited.
+Really, you want to make an app for that?
+If you said chatbot, I might’ve been excited.
 But app?

 I hope this has sparked some food for thought for you, my dear reader.
-If you’ve encountered any other buzzwords that you’d like to never hear of again, let us know in the comments!
+If you’ve encountered any other buzzwords that you’d like to never hear of again, let us know!
 If you don’t agree with me, go ahead and drop a comment in there too!
 And if you really want to warm my cold heart, share it in your personal newsfeed.

 And about that next brainstorm: good luck!